clay-good/blastauri/README.md

 - **Breaking change detection** uses 6 strategies (semver, curated database, registry metadata, API diff, heuristics, changelogs) but may miss some changes for packages without TypeScript definitions, `__all__` exports, or that aren't in our curated database.
 - **CVE data** has inherent lag.
 NVD is often days behind initial disclosure.
 - **Static analysis** won't catch dynamic imports, metaprogramming, or runtime-only usage.
+- **Vulnerability reachability** requires known vulnerable function signatures.
+The built-in knowledge base currently includes **60 high-profile CVEs** across Python, npm, Maven, and Go.
+CVEs without function-level data in our knowledge base will show as "UNKNOWN" status.
+Dynamic dispatch and reflection may cause false negatives.
+Version range filtering ensures only relevant CVEs for your installed versions are checked.
+- **Reachability analysis** uses full module-qualified matching (e.g., `yaml.load` not just `load`) to minimize false positives.
+The analysis requires calls to be resolved to their import source before matching against vulnerability signatures.
 - **WAF rules** are mitigations, not fixes.
 They can have false positives and should be tested before deployed and monitored after being deployed.
 - **API diff analysis** requires downloading package tarballs, which adds latency (~2-5s per version pair).
 - **GitHub repository checks** are rate-limited without authentication (60 requests/hour).
 Most analyses stay well within this limit.
 - **Python type analysis** requires Python 3 syntax.
 Python 2-only packages may have limited analysis.
+- **Module name collisions** may occur in projects with duplicate filename stems (e.g., `src/utils.py` and `lib/utils.py`).
+The first file found is used for resolution.

 ## Documentation